frkornet/Stockie/README.md

 ## Contact Information

 If you want to contact the developer, please send me an email to frkornet@gmail.com addressed to "Frank Kornet" with subject "Stockie".
 I will read my email daily and will respond ones I get your email.

+You may also find more information on what I am working on at https://frankoncomputing.com (including Stockie).